EnviroDIY/SensorModbusMaster/README.md

   - All input registers are read-only.
 If your map says a register is read/write (R/W), it is a holding register.
 - the register or coil number the data is stored in
-- the format of data within the registers/coils (ie, float, integer, bitmask, ascii text)
+- the format of data within the registers/coils (ie, float, integer, bit mask, ascii text)
 - whether multi-register numeric data is stored as ["big-endian" or "little-endian"](https://en.wikipedia.org/wiki/Endianness) values (That is, is it high _word_ first or low _word_ first.
 There are no specifications for this.)
 - whether single-register data is stored "big-endian" or "little-endian" (That is, is it high _byte_ first or low _byte_ first.